allenmr/communicatehealth.github.io/_posts/2017-06-15-passing-content-to-dev.md

 ## When to use track changes
 * Changes to content the developer has already coded (already on the website/prototype)
-* Final changes - all comments or suggestions are resolved
+* Final changes &mdash; all comments or suggestions are resolved